StaRainJ/mTopKRP/README.md

  # mTopKRP: Multi-scale Locality and Rank Preserving forRobust Feature Matching of Remote Sensing Images （TGRS2019）

+ Note: if any error exists in vlfeat, please redownload it from its homepage www.vlfeat.org/  ,  then uncompress and rename it.

 Please cite this paper if you use the code in this repository as part of a published research project.